 Owned By: Town of Rockland

-Originally established in 1984 with just under 20 acres, the Rockland Town Forest has now doubled in size, thanks to additional land acquisitions.
-It began as the North Avenue Conservation Area in 1977, and expanded with donations from the National Park Service (Naval Air Station Woods), a local developer (Salem Estates) as well as tax takings.
+Originally established in 1984 with just under 20 acres, the Rockland Town Forest has doubled in size, thanks to additional land acquisitions.
+It began as the North Avenue Conservation Area in 1977, and expanded with donations from the National Park Service (Naval Air Station Woods), a local developer (Salem Estates), as well as tax takings.

 Habitats and Wildlife

 The Town of Rockland very wisely chose to set aside the Town Forest for flood protection.
 When there is heavy wet weather, downstream portions of French’s Stream can overflow.
 Having some “room to grow” in the town forest is a good safety measure.

 The forest here is made up of oak, beech, cedar, pine, as well as cherry.
 There is also a large stand of yew trees near the North Avenue entrance.

 The eastern and western branches of French’s Stream join together within this property.
 The stream continues south, and then southeast, into Hanover.
 On the outskirts of Forge Pond Park in Hanover, it flows into the Drinkwater River.
 The Drinkwater River continues to flow southeast of Forge Pond, into Factory Pond.
 From there, the waterway turns east and is known as the Indian Head River.
 It joins Herring Brook in Pembroke and Hanover to form the North River, which flows 12 miles through Hanover, Pembroke, Norwell, Marshfield, and Scituate, to the Atlantic Ocean.